International Voices on Childhood-onset Disabilities –

 Olaf Kraus de Camargo, co-director of CanChild Institute at McMaster University in Hamilton, Canada, focusses on the complexity of the responsibilities in politics and administration and the consequences for childhood disability management.
 Jennifer Zwicker, associate professor from the School of Public Policy at Calgary University is working for policy strategies moving from the medical more to the social concept of childhood disability.

-Parents
+Parents / PWLE*

 Two parents: early life-limiting diagnosis and loss vs. late diagnosis after longstanding failures